 Making healthier choices can help you achieve your academic and personal goals.
 The HUC uses education, advocacy and collaboration with campus and community partners to support those healthy choices.

 Healthy Grad Crew

-The Healthy Grad Crew (HGC) is a new addition to the Health and Wellness peer teams.
+The Healthy Grad Crew (HGC) is a new addition to the Health & Wellness peer teams.
 It is a student-led team providing health education and promotion programming by graduate students for graduate students.
 The HGC plans and implements health promotion initiatives that are relevant to graduate students and address their unique needs.
 Areas of focus include mental health, relationships with supervisors, school-to-work transition and balanced living.

 Leave The Pack Behind